 - LGBTQ young person's group set up in Preston, with help from LCC Children and Families Welfare Support.
 This means that young LGBTQ can meet up and support each other or just socialise in a supported environment.

 - Preston's College creating peer to peer videos with regard to young men and dealing with mental health.
 This has been run as a module of the media course and will be released in January 2020.
 Citizen Researchers have helped with pitch days and giving feedback.
 The videos will challenge the stigma associated with men's mental health, the worries young men may have and also give some signposting to further help.

 - Runshaw College are doing peer to peer videos around LGBTQ young people's experience.
 This will also be run as a module of the media course, with Citizen Researcher contributing to the development.
-On course for completion in early spring 2020, will challenge stigma around LGBTQ mental health, highlight the specific challenges associated with LGBTQ mental health, signpost to support and advice and also help educate people who may not understand the issues associated with LGBTQ - including coming out, transgender journey, imitation and coping with hate crime.
+On course for completion in early spring 2020, this will challenge stigma around LGBTQ mental health and highlight the specific challenges associated with LGBTQ mental health, signpost to support and advice and also help educate people who may not understand the issues associated with LGBTQ - including coming out, transgender journey, imitation and coping with hate crime.

 - Helping to give young people a voice around mental health the Citizen Researchers have agreed to carry on and recruit new people to attend meetings, develop project ideas and help develop an award for people who support young people's mental health exceptionally well, the first of which is planned to be held in 2020 as part of a celebration of MH:2K.